‘Very difficult’ for Ukraine to give up ambitions to join Nato

 It comes as former British prime minister David Cameron called on Mr Johnson to do more to support Ukraine with humanitarian aid.

-Mr Cameron called on the Government to “get back” to dedicating 0.7% of gross national income (GNI) to overseas aid, after it was cut to 0.5% last year.
+Mr Cameron called on the government to “get back” to dedicating 0.7 per cent gross national income (GNI) to overseas aid after it was cut to 0.5 per cent last year.

-He said the Cabinet should have a dedicated aid minister, who would be “100% dedicated” to the role.
+He said the cabinet should have a dedicated aid minister, who would be “100 per cent dedicated” to the role.

-Chancellor Rishi Sunak has promised to return the UK’s aid contributions to 0.7% by the end of this Parliament.
+Chancellor Rishi Sunak has promised to return the UK’s aid contributions to 0.7 per cent by the end of this parliament.

-But Mr Cameron said: “Let’s do more on humanitarian aid.
-We achieved 0.7% of GDP in our aid payments.
+But Mr Cameron said:“Let’s do more on humanitarian aid.
+We achieved 0.7 per cent of GDP in our aid payments.
 I’m sad we’ve got away from that.
 I hope we can get back there.

 “Let’s – with the EU – lead the donor conference, lead the aid effort.